SixArm/pitch-deck-template/README.md

 * What is your current state and future state, such as milestones and plans?

-* What do you need for success, such as people, processes, materials, money?
+* What do you need and when, such as people, processes, materials, money?

 * Tip: Focus on near-term realistic steps, and how you are achieving them.